PrestaShop/statsorigin/Readme.md

 ## About

-Adds a graph displaying the websites your visitors came from to the Stats dashboard.
+Enrich your stats, add a graph displaying from which websites your visitors came from.

 ## Reporting issues